George Craig (musician): Modelling and other work

 Craig first modelled for Burberry in 2008 in their Spring/Summer campaign.
 He also appeared alongside Emma Watson in the 2010 Burberry Spring/Summer Campaign and was also involved in Burberry's Eyewear Campaign in 2012.
 He later modelled for Urban Outfitters.
 In 2014 and 2015, he modelled for Joshua Kane, starring in the campaign (partly with Diana Vickers) and on the runway shows.

 In 2016, he released a cook book "Feeding friends" (renamed "Cooking for friends" in the USA) with Terry Edwards, with whom he had formed the culinary duo Terry & George.

 He used to manage other rock bands such as Hello Operator and also Counterfeit, where his brother James, drummer of One Night Only, is also the drummer.

 Since 2016, he owns Jimmy's, a music venue and bar in the Northern Quarter of Manchester, with his brother James.
 They have also opened a venue in Liverpool City Centre.

 Personal life

 He was born in Essex to Louise and Richard Craig and has one older brother.
 He moved to Helmsley at the age of five and is a fan of Man City.
 He moved to London at the start of 2011 and lived with his bandmates Mark and Dan (guitar player and bassist of One Night Only).
-He currently lives in Manchester with his wife, blogger Megan Ellaby, and daughter, Goldie Rae Craig who was born on 11th February 2021.
+He currently lives in Helmsley with his wife, blogger Megan Ellaby and their 3 children Goldie Rae Craig (born on 11 February 2021), Gene August and Marnie Bloom.